AI-Cultural-Heritage-Lab/l3_manual/README.md

 Undergraduate status, seniority, job title, or temporary participation does not by itself determine authorship.
 Likewise, access to funding or supervision does not automatically justify authorship.

 Generally, this has looked like:
-* Formal Journals: Authorship distribution is set before work on the deliverable commences.
+* Formal Publications (such as a journal article): Authorship distribution is established before work on the deliverable commences.
-* L<sup>3</sup> Website: Undergraduates/Graduates who work on the deliverable will (usually) get full authorship.
+* L<sup>3</sup> Website (such as a blog): Undergraduates/Graduate Students who work on the deliverable will generally get full authorship (or co-authorship) for their piece.
-* Other mediums: To be determined before work begins by the authors and Todd.
+* Other mediums (such as posters or conference presentations): To be determined before work begins by the authors and Todd.
+If the research stems directly from the Lab, the Large Language Lab (and relevant funding) should be explicitly acknowledged as well as any co-authors and/or co-developers.

-***A Note: Never enter confidential, restricted, personally identifiable, unpublished, copyrighted partner material, or culturally sensitive information into a public or personally managed AI system without explicit authorization from the project lead and, where applicable, the relevant partner.**
+***Note: Never enter confidential, restricted, personally identifiable, unpublished, copyrighted partner material, or culturally sensitive information into a public or personally managed AI system.
+The Lab does NOT support the use of AI for writing research publications, and all uses of AI in the research enterprise/design must be explicitly documented and disclosed.**

 ## What Resources do I Have Access to as a lab Member?
 How do I Use Them?